scottransom/presto/INSTALL.md

 14. **Run `makewisdom` to have (slightly) fast FFTs**

     Just run `$PRESTO/build/src/makewisdom`.
 It takes about 10-20 min to run, so be patient.
-Note that the `fftw_wosdom.txt` file will be located in `$PRESTO/build/src`, so you will need to move it to `$PRESTO/lib` so that PRESTO can find it.
+Note that the `fftw_wisdom.txt` file will be located in `$PRESTO/build/src`, so you will need to move it to `$PRESTO/lib` so that PRESTO can find it.

 15. **Go find pulsars!**